 A lot of people claim that Corned Beef originated from Ireland since it is a staple for the celebration of Saint Patrick’s day in America.
 But the truth is, Corned Beef was first made by the Jews.

 The Irish people learned to make it from the Jews when they migrated to America.
 Saint Patrick’s Day was originally celebrated with Bacon and cabbage, not beef and cabbage.

-Actually, it was corned beef that was used in making Pastrami.
+Actually, it was Corned Beef that was used in making Pastrami.
 These days, however, things have changed a lot.
 Pastrami can now be prepared from beef brisket and even salmon.

-Don’t get confused when you come across turkey pastrami, lox or even chicken Pastrami.
+Don’t get confused when you come across turkey pastrami, lox, or even chicken Pastrami.
 It only refers to various spices that are used to flavor a Pastrami to make it tastier.

 Serving Pastrami vs Corned Beef

-This is when Swiss cheese, black rye, and sauerkraut are used as a spice.
+This is when Swiss cheese, black rye, and sauerkraut are used as spice.
 Although the Mustard is optional, it still doesn’t change anything.

 The most logical thing to do was to salt the meat.
 Salting was the most effective method of preservation at that period.
 They were no refrigerators or microwaves then.